 Because your FSA contributions reduce your taxable income, participation will lower your taxes.
 For example, if you're in a 20 percent tax bracket, each \$100 you contribute to the FSA can save you \$20 in taxes.
 Check with your tax advisor for details.
 Choose your contribution level carefully; any money left in your account in excess of the \$500 carryover limit will be forfeited.
-You can use the online FSA calculation tool at www.conexismarketing.com/employees/tools/fsa-calculator to estimate your expenses.
-(CONEXIS is the company that handles FSA claims for UC.)
+You can use the online FSA calculation tool at www.wageworks.com/employees/support-center/ fsa-savings-calculator to estimate your expenses.
+(WageWorks is the company that handles FSA claims for UC.)